Caregiver Strain and Burden: How Nurses Can Provide Support

 Negative Health Impacts of Caregiving

-This section will discuss the negative impacts of caregiving for care receivers and caregivers.
+This section will discuss the negative impacts of caregiving on care receivers and caregivers.

-Being a caregiver, especially for long periods of time, can begin to have negative impacts on a person.
-Caregivers can begin to experience increased stress, lack of sleep, and burnout (7).
+Being a caregiver, especially for long periods, can begin to impact a person negatively.
+Caregivers can experience increased stress, lack of sleep, and burnout (7).
 In addition, many caregivers state that they have difficulty maintaining a good work-life balance.
-This can be related to their job demands in addition to their family or caregiver role demands.
-They oftentimes feel socially isolated because their free time is spent taking care of their loved ones (1).
+This can be related to their job demands and their family or caregiver role demands.
+They often feel socially isolated because their free time is spent caring for their loved ones (1).

-A survey by the Centers for Disease Control and Prevention from 2015-2017, found that 14.5% of caregivers that were aged 45 years and older said their mental health was not good within the past 30 days (2).
+A survey by the Centers for Disease Control and Prevention from 2015-2017 found that 14.5% of caregivers who were aged 45 years and older said their mental health was not good within the past 30 days (2).

-Caregivers may also feel the financial burden of needing to support their loved ones and cover their costs for care and other items (7).
-Additionally, caregiving can start to take a physical toll on a caregiver’s physical health.
+Caregivers may also feel the financial burden of supporting their loved ones and covering their costs for care and other items (7).
+Additionally, caregiving can take a physical toll on a caregiver’s health.
 In a survey conducted by the Centers for Disease Control and Prevention in 2015-2017, 17.6% of caregivers who were 45 years and older reported that their physical health was not good within the last 30 days (2).
 Another study found that caregivers are at higher risk for developing health problems like hypertension, burnout, depression, and other health problems (13).
 Therefore, the multifaceted aspects of caregiving for caregivers can ultimately lead to caregiver strain and burnout.

 Ask yourself...